Audi Q4 Sportback e-tron Review & Prices

 The Sportback has a sleeker, more aerodynamic shape, with marginally better range compared to the Q4 SUV.
 Despite its sloping roofline, the Sportback has an extra 15 litres of boot storage over the standard Q4 under the parcel shelf.
 In reality, though, you’ll be able to pack more into the Q4 SUV than the Sportback if you’re using the entirety of the boot.

 If you’re liking the sound of the Q4 Sportback e-tron, check out the latest deals through carwow to see how much you could save.
-Alternatively, we also sell used Audis, and you can sell your current car, too.
+Alternatively, we also sell used Audis, and if you want to sell your car online, carwow can help with that too.

 How much is the Audi Q4 Sportback e-tron?